 - Any personal property you have will be taken from you and stored until you get discharged from jail.

 - You will get to use the phone in order to talk to family, friends, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to keep wearing street clothes, otherwise you you will be given a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you will be allowed to keep wearing street clothes, otherwise you will be given a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If so, please tell your story so other people can learn from your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help others to get through jail intake?

 Speak Your Mind

 When you pay your bail, you will get discharged from jail.
 Getting discharged may take anywhere from 15 minutes to quite a few hours.
 Or, simply, the quicker bail is posted, the faster you will get released.
 It also might depend on whether or not you have a cash bond or if the magistrate needs to figure out your bail amount.
 For lesser charges, you will get booked and released on your own recognizance.
 When you have served your sentence and know the discharge date, plan to get discharged in the morning.

 In the event there is a, or if you need to report to start a sentence, you really should follow the law and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go to the jail, and tell someone that you think there is an outstanding arrest warrant out for you.
 They will do a record check, and if they find one, you will be taken into the sheriff’s custody.
 If you are reporting to serve out your sentence, report to the jail at the exact time and date that the sentence order lists.
 Be very careful that you are not late to report.
 Just bring approved items with you, like a driver’s license or photo ID, any prescription medication you might take, and the sentencing order from court.